agnesfromeverywhere/thepsychedelicdigest/posts/is-microdosing-legal-australia-2026.md

 ---
-title: "Is Microdosing Legal in Australia in 2026?
-An Honest Guide"
+title: "Is Psilocybin Legal in Australia in 2026?
+A State-by-State Guide"
 date: 2026-05-29
 author: Agnes
-excerpt: Microdosing psilocybin is not legal for personal use in most of Australia in 2026, despite new therapeutic frameworks.
-Here's what you need to know.
+excerpt: Psilocybin remains illegal for personal use in most Australian states in 2026.
+Here is the state-by-state legal breakdown you need to know.
 category: Guides
 image: https://thepsychedelicdigest.com/images/microdosing-legal-australia.jpg
 tags: microdosing legal Australia, psilocybin law Australia, TGA, Schedule 9, psychedelic law, Australia 2026